 Generally, the stock option awards have a four-year vesting period, with 50% of the award vesting on or after the third anniversary of the grant date and the remaining 50% of the award vesting on or after the fourth anniversary of the grant date, provided the applicable stock price performance hurdle is met.
-There were no stock options granted in 2021, 2020 or 2019.
+There have been no stock options granted since 2016.